Why I Write About Mental Health

 Mental health plays a crucial role in so many meaningful stories, and as someone personally affected by mental health struggles throughout my life, it’s important to me that my work reflect those realities as well.

 Writing about mental health is also a form of advocacy.
 It's a call to action for increased awareness, resources, and support systems.
 Through narratives that resonate emotionally, I hope to contribute to a collective effort to prioritize mental health on personal, societal, and policy levels.
 Mental health challenges often involve navigating emotions and thoughts that are difficult to express.
-Writing becomes a medium for expressing the inexpressible, offering a language for the very complex experience of mental illness and healing.
+Writing becomes a medium for that expression, offering a language for the very complex experience of mental illness and healing.
 It’s always been an outlet in my life, sometimes revealing more to me than my conscious awareness would previously allow, and by using my voice, hopefully others will feel emboldened to live more openly and express themselves more freely as well.
 Sometimes that’s all it takes to shift the world and how it looks at these things.

 If we want to change things, we have to do something.
 For me, it’s this.
 Writing about mental health encourages conversations that may have been previously silenced or overlooked.
 It's about creating spaces where individuals feel safe to share their stories, seek help, and contribute to a broader discourse on mental health, and sometimes the easiest way to create those spaces is by introducing these concepts in a nonconfrontational way: fiction.
 We eliminate a good deal of defensiveness and judgment simply by framing it within a made-up story with made-up characters.
 This distance allows us to actually be able to talk about it, often in new and progressive ways.